 The Mystery of the Love-Struck Corporal and The Pied Piper of Hamelburg are best read with the reader being aware of Langenscheidt's antics.
 The latter however I do not consider to be really part of the Chronicles anymore.
-It is more a TOW fanfic than a HH fanfic, and by now I've developed my own plans for how things will go towards the end of the war.
+It's more a TOW fanfic than a HH fanfic to begin with, and by now I've developed my own plans for how things will go towards the end of the war.
 The only part of The Pied Piper story that I still consider a more or less legitimate part of the Chronicles is the lengthy flashback of chapters 4-8.

 Sigh.
 Originally, when I started Chameleon Fever, I had no intention of writing something like The Corporal Chronicles.
 But the plotbunnies just keep multiplying!

 It's been a long while since I heard,

 Jon Seymour Cedar